HouseElves/kanji_time_public/docs/source/design/packaged_frames.rst

 HorizontalRule
 ~~~~~~~~~~~~~~

-A :class:`HorizontalRule` frame contains a horizontal seperator line flowing across the full width of its bounding box.
+A :class:`HorizontalRule` frame contains a horizontal separator line flowing across the full width of its bounding box.

-The Kanji Summary report uses a :class:`HorizontalRule` instance to separate the banner section from the dictionary defintion content section.
+The Kanji Summary report uses a :class:`HorizontalRule` instance to separate the banner section from the dictionary definition content section.

 There is no vertical version of a page rule at this time.
 There is planned work to do so -- and there are also some design issues to resolve around the best owner for a page rule.